gdbecker/FrontendMentorProjects/qr-code/README.md

 I decided to try Frontend Mentor as a way to challenge myself in frontend design and push myself to grow more comfortable and fluent in this stack - and so far I'm loving it!
 This QR code project was a great way to get familiar with React again as well as some basic CSS styles.
 Getting the QR image right was the trickiest part; I had to play around with the Bootstrap settings a bit to make sure everything stayed centered.
 It was a good reminder to keep my styles code cohesive and simple.

-Here are some code samples I'm proud of from this project:
+Here are a few code samples from this project:

 ```html
 <div className="row">